Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-• Verify that a list of assets exists.
+• Verify whether a list of assets as formal collateral policy or an informal understanding of what types of assets not to pledge exists.
 Discuss with loan officers how collateral valuation is done.

 • Specify where collateral requirements are defined.
 Briefly describe the collateral valuation process.